erpushpinderrana/dockerize-existing-drupal-project/README.md

 ```
 /var/www/html # ls
 ```
-If it shows you `index.php` that means it mounts to your local repository i.e. `docroot`
+If it shows you `index.php` that means it mounts to your local repository i.e. `docroot`.

 6. Now hit the http://localhost:80 in browser to ensure setup is successful.
 Along with the below output, you will also see phpinfo() output.
 ```
 Congratulations!!
 Docker setup connection is successful.
 Checking MySQL integration with php.
 MySql connection is successful!
 ```

 7. Now the docker setup is done, you can put your local codebase inside the `docroot`.
 Now it's up to you whether you want to run multiple drupal instances within this repository or a single one.
 If you want to manage multiple repositories then keep the project folder inside the `docroot` repository.
 For example, in our case, it's `drupal8` repository.

 ```